 As I explore the nooks and crannies of the inlet, I think about the people on the Holland America cruise that brought me here.
 Everyone on board has seen Alaska above the waves but only a few will see this intriguing world below.
 Out of 1900+ passengers, we’re the only 10 to sign up.
 It’s a shame really.

 We’re all on a bit of a high as our exploration comes to an end.
 An hour ago, I wondered if I was going to regret snorkeling and now I can’t stop grinning.
-Then it hits me, something Fred said to us earlier, “If you thought putting your wetsuit on was hard, wait until you try taking it off.”
+We arrive at Snorkel Alaska’s home base and I bolt up the steps when it hits me, something Fred said to us earlier, “If you thought putting your wetsuit on was hard, wait until you try taking it off.”

 How You Can Snorkel Ketchikan